-To make estimated tax payments online, you will need to establish an account at EFTPS Online.
+To make estimated tax payments online, you will need to establish an account at the EFTPS website.

 For estimated tax purposes, the year is divided into four payment periods.
 Each period has a specific payment due date.
 If you do not pay enough tax by the due date of each of the payment periods, you may be charged a penalty even if you are due a refund when you file your income tax return.

-For additional information, please refer to IRS Publication 505 Tax Withholding and Estimated Tax.
+For more information, go to IRS Publication 505 Tax Withholding and Estimated Tax.